Kitāb al-nawāmīs: Reception and interpretation

 The Kitāb al-nawāmīs does not give any reasons or bases for its experiments.
 It is lacking in "articulate description of its theoretical foundations".
 The earliest work to attempt an explanation is the Ghāyat al-ḥakīm, an anonymous twelfth-century book of magic.
-After summarizing the contents of the first book of the Kitāb al-nawāmīs, it explains that the magic works "by means of the effects of images, the employment of spiritual powers, and the implanting of their powers in the motionless forms which consist of elemental substances so that they ebcome moving spiritual (forms) producing marvellous effects."
+After summarizing the contents of the first book of the Kitāb al-nawāmīs, it explains that the magic works "by means of the effects of images, the employment of spiritual powers, and the implanting of their powers in the motionless forms which consist of elemental substances so that they become moving spiritual (forms) producing marvellous effects."
 According to David Pingree, the idea is that souls can be implanted in physical bodies allowing them to move.
 The effects produced will depend on the kinds of soul and body so combined.
 This underlying principle is derived from a statement in Plato's actual Laws, which is cited in the preface to the Kitāb al-nawāmīs, that the soul "is the cause of change and of all motion for all things".

 The closest Arabic text to the Kitāb al-nawāmīs is the ʿUyūn al-ḥaqāʾiq wa iḍāh al-tarāʾiq ('sources of truths and explications of paths'), written by the alchemist Abū al-Qāsim al-ʿIrāqī in the thirteenth century.
 It contains 26 chapters that correspond to chapters in the Kitāb al-nawāmīs.

 As a work of natural magic, the Kitāb al-nawāmīs avoided standard Christian objections to magic as demonic.
 Nevertheless, it was generally received negatively in the West.
 William of Auvergne, without rejecting to the efficacy of the magic, objected to its aims.
 The "laws of Plato" (leges Platonis) were contrary to the laws of nature.
 Nicole Oresme expressed similar views, although he objected specifically to the use of sperm, poisons and other "abominable mixtures" in magic, while the use of stone and plant matter was acceptable.
 The anonymous author of De mirabilibus mundi, however, had a high opinion of the Kitāb.